 How to make the frangipane filling

-To make the filling, cream the butter (100g softened butter) and sugar (100g caster sugar) together in a large bowl.
+To make the filling, cream the butter and caster sugar together in a large bowl.

-Add the egg, ground almonds (100g ground almonds) and almond essence (half a teaspoon) and beat until thoroughly mixed together.
+Add the egg, ground almonds and almond essence and beat until thoroughly mixed together.
 This can easily be done by hand and will only take a few minutes.

-Spread the frangipane mixture over the pastry base.
+Spread a layer of frangipane mixture over the pastry base.
 It may look as though there is not enough frangipane mixture for the case but it will expand and fill the pastry case while it is cooking.
-Arrange the raspberries (100g approximately) evenly on top of the frangipane mixture.

 Tips